Struct openssl::nid::Nid [−][src]

 Objects in OpenSSL can have a short name, a long name, and a numerical identifier (NID).
 For convenience, objects are usually represented in source code using these numeric identifiers.

-Users should generally not need to create new Nid
+Users should generally not need to create new Nids.

 Examples